Becoming a Solar Technician – Education, Certification, Career Outlook & Salary

 Sponsored Ad

 Photovoltaics refers to the conversion of light into electricity.
 Photovoltaic (PV) panels, which are usually installed on building rooftops, convert sunlight into electricity to provide power to the building.
-New technology is currently in development where PV cells are directly incorporated into roof tiles and shingles so that households can produce their own electricity.
+New technology is currently in development where PV cells are directly incorporated into roof tiles and shingles so households can produce electricity.
 In the commercial cases, thousands of PV panels are installed at the ground level to generate electricity that is sold to utilities and large businesses; these installations are called solar farms.

-Thanks to the solar power market’s rapid growth, the United States Bureau of Labor Statistics has noted a positive job outlook for solar PV installers.
-It predicts that employment will increase by an astounding 63 percent between 2018 and 2028 and that the industry will open up excellent job opportunities for qualified individuals, particularly those who complete photovoltaic training programs.
+Thanks to the solar power market’s rapid growth, the United States Bureau of Labor Statistics (2024) has noted a positive job outlook for solar PV installers.
+It predicts that employment will increase by an astounding 48 percent between 2023 and 2033 and that the industry will open up excellent job opportunities for qualified individuals, particularly those who complete photovoltaic training programs.

 What Does a Solar Technician Do?